PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 	- [ ] On mac, only android_server64 is compatible with emulator, with "remote gdb debugger" in IDA, but can not attach to any process
 	- [x] [Failed] Push IDA server to `/data/data/com.tan8` and the root procession can be ignored.
 Try in your phone.
 	- [ ] On windows, when get IDA dynamically debug tan8 app, SIGILL exception occurred.
 May be wrong with Leidian emulator and Noxplayer.
 If use AVD, IDA would crack right after execute "attach to process".
+	- [ ] On windows, the above problems remain even if it comes to my network-monitor app hardened by bangbang. **In conclusion, any emulator has failed to support dynamical debugging of IDA over either bangbang or 360 harden.
+Try dynamical debug in a real phone.**